What would you do if you somehow you got 1000 more hours to do meaningful things this year?

 You’re gifted at something.

-It might be communication.
-Or strategic thinking.
-Or music.
-Or administration.
+It might be communication or strategic thinking.
+It could be music or administration.
 Bottom line, your gifting is what you’re naturally best at.

 When you’re gifted at something, that also means it’s easier for you to do that thing that it is for most people.
 You can likely do it faster and with far greater ease than most.